amyhynes/hotel-booking/README.md

 # hotel-booking
-a java program for a hotel booking system
+A java program to simulate a hotel booking system